The Beloved Community

 — 1 Corinthians 12.12

 The apostle Paul reminds the church in Corinth that our bodies are made up of different parts and that we need each part to function.
 He compares that to the body of the church and emphasizes that different people have different gifts, and that the church needs them all to function.
 Because no one has the same experience, diversity is a vitality tool.
 The church is strengthened when varieties of perspectives are shared and each person’s place in the body of Christ is celebrated.
 To be diverse, we must first wonder if we lack diversity and strive for ways to bring new, treasured people to our midst.
-A four-part video series on diversity as a vitality tool is available here.

 All who believed were together and had all things in common; they would sell their possessions and goods and distribute the proceeds to all, as any had need.